jtclaypool/DiPPER2/README.md

 ## Future developments

 * FUR.target and FUR.neighbour assemblies are listed in target.txt and neighbour.txt and the folders are deleted
-* ~~A working wrapper for the parallelized primer testing~~ &check;
-* ~~A standalone pipeline that tests user provided primers (currently pre-release version in branch parallelize)~~&check;
-* optimized blastx strategy to account for Ns in FURs output
 * packaging for PyPi
 * Docker containerization and conda packaging
 * extension of testing suite, refactoring to pytest